Mziwenkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-0-hello_world - Write a script that prints “Hello, World”, followed by a new line to the standard output.
+0. Hello World - Write a script that prints “Hello, World”, followed by a new line to the standard output.
-2. Let's display a file - Display the content of the /etc/passwd file.
+2. Let's display a file - Display the content of the /etc/passwd file
+1. Confused smile - Write a script that displays a confused smiley "(Ôo)'